MichaelCaraccio/iot-appengine/README.md

-# iot-appengine
+# Project
+The purpose of this project is to follow your pet habits.
+Put in your cat or dog neckless the sensors and get some informations about them (how much do they walk per day (not yet implemented), temperature, etc).

+### Software
-Data collection backend for Internet of Things on Google App Engine using TI SensorTag and Zolertia Z1
+The Data collection for Internet of Things run on Google App Engine.

+### Harware
+* Zolertia Z1
+* TI Sensortag
+* Raspberry PI

-###Three folders
+### Three main folders
  * **AppEngine** : Source code for your application AppEngine
  * **Contiki** : Source code for your Z1 and Sensortag
  * **Localserver** : Source code for your RaspberryPi